NEXT AVAILABLE COURSE: February 3rd | PRICE: €1300 per candidate ( 5 days)/ €1,500 per candidate (6 days)

 - Competently use multi-meters and grip-ons to test systems.

-- Wire and test 3-phase motor circuits controlled by contactors and overloads.
+- Test 3-phase motor circuits controlled by contactors and overloads.

 - Demonstrate how to troubleshoot a range of common faults on work- based technology.

 Electrical Safety Awareness: at the end of this learners should be able to: